TRahulSam1997/be-maps-search-2/README.md

 ## Notes from candidate (Rahul Samaranayake) for reviewers

-I noticed the bug on getPlaceAutocomplete()
+- I noticed the bug on getPlaceAutocomplete() where it was sending only a destructured object value for placeId.
+- I've added additional tests to cover the payload content.
+However, since this TomTom endpoint seems non-deterministic I'm unsure how stable the tests will be.
+- I've added interfaces to make the code type-safe.
+- getAutoCompleteDetails() has been updated so that the client can pass the country code.